Skip to content

 • Lazy imports mean you do not need to install both JAX and PyTorch unless you plan to use both.

-• If you want the compiled Torch CUDA binding, use the PyTorch + CUDA Binding path rather than the base install.
+• If you want the compiled Torch extension binding, use the PyTorch + Extension Binding path rather than the base install.

 • CUDA source files are needed for source builds, but not for normal runtime imports after installation.